ebenh/django-flex-user/docs/source/overview.rst

 Overview
 ========

-`django-flex-user` is a Django application designed to **maximize sign-up conversion**.

-The main components of the Django application are as follows:
+At a high level, the main components of :mod:`django_flex_user` are as follows:

 User Model
 ##########

-We provide a replacement for Django's default user model.
+:class:`django_flex_user.models.user.FlexUser` is a replacement for Django's default user model.

-Our user model enables users to sign up using a **username**, **email address**, **phone number**, or any combination thereof.
+It enables users to sign up using their choice of **username**, **email address**, **phone number**, or any combination thereof.

 OAuth
 #####

-We interoperate with `django-social-auth <https://pypi.org/project/django-social-auth/>`_ to enable users to sign up using an OAuth provider like Facebook or Google.
+Sign up using an OAuth (e.g. Facebook, Google) is enabled by third-party package `django-social-auth <https://pypi.org/project/django-social-auth/>`_.
+To lean how to use ``django-social-auth`` with :mod:`django_flex_user`, refer to the section titled :doc:`oauth`.

 One-Time Passwords
 ##################

+:class:`django_flex_user.models.otp.EmailToken` and :class:`django_flex_user.models.otp.PhoneToken` enable email
-We provide a common system for one-time passwords.
-One-time passwords are used to verify email addresses and phone numbers, as well as to perform password resets.
+addresses and phone number verification respectively, as well as password reset.

 REST API
 ########

-In addition to conventional Python-Django APIs, we provide a REST API suitable for things like singe-page apps (SPAs).
+We provide a REST API suitable for applications like singe-page apps (SPAs).